Our work is made possible through the support of the following organisations:

 Two Lives in the Cross

-Bill Harding on Kings Cross
+Bill Harding and John Paramor on Kings Cross

 The Cross that I remember was rather pretty in those days, with dress shops and gift shops and sweet little trees lining Darlinghurst Road, far from the interestingly ugly place it became during the R&R days in the late sixties and early seventies.
 Back in the fifties it was marvellous, the most interesting spot in Sydney.
 If you wanted to buy a smart gift, the Cross was where you went; it had coffee lounges, cinemas, restaurants, clubs – and even then it had its seamy side, but what wasn’t wonderful about that?